donkirkby/donimoes/docs/rules.md

     5 5 0 2 0 1 1 0 1 5 4 0
     - - - - - - - - - - - -
     1 3 3 4 2 4 2 1 3 2 0 5

+## Cobra Paw
+Derek Weston is a new game designer who designed this cute quick-reaction game in 2017.
+I adapted it to use regular dice and dominoes, but the original game has custom dice and dominoes with some nice design features, so check it out if you like this basic version.

+### Players
+2 - 4

+### Equipment
+* a set of dominoes from double blank to double six
+* two six-sided dice

+### Object
+Collect six dominoes

+### Setup
+Shuffle all the dominoes face up in the centre of the table.

+Any player rolls the dice.

+### Play
+All players try to find the domino that matches the numbers on the two dice.
+As soon as you find it, put one finger on the centre of the domino.
+Whoever gets their finger on the domino first, takes it and places it face down in front of them.
+Then they roll the two dice to start the next search.

+If the domino that matches the dice is already face down, put your finger on the double blank.
+If the other players agree that the domino is face down, you can take any remaining domino except the double blank and place it face down in front of you.
+If you're wrong, though, all the other players get to take a domino!
+Plus, the player who found the right domino gets to take that as well.

+### Winning
+The first player to take six dominoes wins the game.
+If two players take their sixth domino at the same time, hunt for another domino.

 # Solutions
 ## Unmatched Donimoes Solutions ##